RobbeVerhelst/dotfiles/README.md

 They feature:

-- an extensive zsh setup
+- an extensive zsh setup with a lot of focus on fzf completions
 - a ton of super tools

 ## Installation